stakater/StakaterPlatform/README.md

 ## Solution

 Kick-start your kubernetes cluster with Stakater Platform.
 A consolidated solution for logging, tracing, monitoring, delivery, security and much more.
+StakaterPlatform gives you a head start for managing your kubernetes cluster by providing open source tools across seven stacks so that you are only concerned about developing your applications, StakaterPlatform will take care of the rest.
 For detailed walk-through please visit [StakaterPlatform](https://playbook.stakater.com/content/stacks/stakaterplatform.html)